Imposter Scams in Crypto: How Fake Profiles Trick Investors and How to Spot Them

 Imposters act as official exchange or wallet staff to trick you into sharing sensitive details or paying fake “fees.”

-A fake Coinbase support agent on Telegram is asking for your seed phrase to “unlock” your account.
+A fake Coinbase support agent on Telegram or X asking for your seed phrase or requesting remote access to your device.

 Fake Websites & Apps